 “I take it you know that I have an Ability now, right?”

 Faith frowned, nodding at Adam’s question.
 “To be fair… I knew you’ve been hiding something for a while.
-But I trusted your judgement, and why you would keep it a secret from us.
-Seems there’s something serious involving Charlotte being a ghost and a Ouderkirk as well?”
+But I trusted your judgment, and why you would keep it a secret from us.
+Seems there’s something serious involving Charlotte being a ghost and an Ouderkirk as well?”

 “The World Mirror…?”

 Adam’s hand lit up in white light, as he raised it in front of him for Faith to view.
 “It’s some strange energy, that has a lot of mystery to it.
 Right now, I know that it can give me lots of strength and also heal any injuries I take.”

 “It’s beautiful… like moonlight.”
 Faith stared in awe. “…injuries?
 You’ve been injured?”

 “I’ve… actually almost died a few times already.”
 Adam laughed awkwardly.
 “It’s certainly helped get out of some sticky situations… although it’s the reason I got into them in the first place.”